How to Update Apps on Your Android

 Next, check whether your mobile data or WiFi is working.
 Some smartphones have a limit on how much cellular data can be used, so check to see if your WiFi or data connection is working.
-If your data connection is working, the app should automatically update when you’re connected to WiFi or plugged into a charger.
+If your data connection is working, the app should automatically update when connected to WiFi or plugged into a charger.
 Otherwise, you should try enabling cellular data in your smartphone’s Settings.
-Some manufacturers will have an option for enabling background data usage.
+Some manufacturers will have an option for allowing background data usage.

 Finally, you can always reset your network connection.
-Sometimes, the problem with internet connection can be fixed by restarting your device or switching from Wi-Fi to mobile data.
+Sometimes, the problem with the internet connection can be fixed by restarting your device or switching from Wi-Fi to mobile data.
 Another solution is to turn off airplane mode or restart the router if your internet connection is faulty.
 If none of these solutions work, contact your mobile service provider or check the settings of your router.
 If all else fails, you may want to try using another WiFi connection or switch to a mobile network to ensure a faster internet connection.

 Your phone may be outdated and the updates are not working properly.
 To fix this problem, update your operating system.
-To do this, simply go to the Settings > Applications and tap on the installed apps.
+To do this, simply go to Settings > Applications and tap on the installed apps.
 When you tap on the App Detail, the Play Store will open its details page.
 To avoid the update problem, try to delete the app that is causing the issue.
-You should also try enabling “Unknown sources” and reboot your phone.
+You should also try enabling “Unknown sources” and rebooting your phone.